- Background and Screen Shots

 Among the best additions for those of us who would use them are new USR tools.
 For the more advanced, an overlay file can be established from DOS, much like a system overlay.
 BASIC !n such as BASIC !500 on entry reserves the specified bytes below file buffer #1 for any purpose.
 Two other forms if used will eliminate need of DEFUSR.
 CALL X USING A%(0) calls address X and passes all 10 Z80 register pairs to and fro in the array.
 USR0= … Z80 code … on the end of a line when executed defines the byte after equals sign as USR0.
 How to get the untypeable bytes in place?
 Various methods could be used.
 You should type some typeable placeholder bytes first like “*** .. ” in place of Z80 code.
 In ND86 if you execute the USR line then type 123 for DEBUG, it lands on the start of the to-be USR literal.
 Then you could type the HEX there. <M><addr> to start typing, ENTER to stop, and <G> to return to BASIC.
 If you have any line already in a form A$=” … Z80 code … then ND86 has a special CONVERT process to convert it for you.

-These DOS’s have appeared in the wild.
-Fred Jan Kraan advised that NEWDOS/90 is an updated version of NEWDOS/86 made by Warwick Sands.
+This DOS has appeared in the wild.
 I am unsure as to where NEWDOS/80 v3.0 came from.